-Don't let you next-door neighbors or intruders connect to your wireless network.
+Do not allow your neighbors or intruders connect to your wireless network.
 Secure your wireless network by turning on the WPA or WEP security feature on the router.
-Refer to product manual for detail information on how to set it up.
+Refer to the Product Manual for further information.

 Wireless Modes

 There are basically two modes of networking: